Skip to content

 go

-func createStrategyGetMessages(strategy strategy.Registry, msgDomain messages.Domain) {
+func createStrategyGetMessages(registry strategies.Registry[strategies.Context], msgDomain messages.Domain) error {

-strategy := func(ctx strategy.Context) {
+handler := func(ctx strategy.Context) {

 // Do some logic here